 A new meteoritic mineral, dmisteinbergite (hexagonal CaAl2Si2O8), was identified by Raman spectroscopy within some CAIs in NWA 2086 coexisting with anorthite, and this was subsequently identified in CAIs in the oxidized CV3 chondrite Allende.
 Dmisteinbergite has been associated with high-temperature terrestrial environments in which rapid quenching occurred, but it also occurs as a secondary mineral formed through hydrothermal alteration processes (Fintor et al., 2014).
 Petrographical characteristics of meteoritic dmisteinbergite indicate that it is most likely a secondary phase formed under hydrothermal conditions.

-The carbonaceous chondrites in the CV group contain the highest volume of refractory inclusions of all meteorite groups, many rich in calcium and aluminum (CAIs), which, as determined through HfW systematics, probably formed ~4.5676 b.y. ago by nebular condensation at temperatures high enough to vaporize Fe and Mg silicates.
+Carbonaceous chondrites representing the two CV groups (CVox and CVred) contain the highest volume of refractory inclusions of all meteorite groups, many rich in calcium and aluminum (CAIs).
+It was determined through HfW systematics that they probably formed ~4.5676 b.y. ago by nebular condensation at temperatures high enough to vaporize Fe and Mg silicates.
 One theory places their formation early in nebular history when the heat source was the gravitational energy of the accreting stellar disk.
 Outward diffusion mechanisms allowed some CAIs to escape solar accretion and become stabilized in the outer zero-drag envelope of the newly formed Jovian gap.
 It has been argued that multiple episodes of recycling ensued, during which time thermal, chemical, mechanical, and redox processing occurred, eventually resulting in both CAIs and chondrules being incorporated into various carbonaceous assemblages (Ruzicka et al., 2008).

 Further details on the formation of CAIs can be found on the Refractory Phases page, while details from numerous in-depth studies on the CV-group meteorites can be found on the Allende page.
 The CAI-rich specimen of NWA 2086 shown above is a 2.99 g partial slice.